sqldelight/sqldelight/RELEASING.md

  9. Wait until the "Publish a release" action completes, then visit [Sonatype Nexus](https://oss.sonatype.org/) and promote the artifacts.
  10. Update the sample app to the release version and send a PR.

 If the github action fails, drop the artifacts from sonatype and re run the job.
-You might need to delete the plugin off the jetbrains plugin portal first if the ubuntu job which publishes it already succeeded.